MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 An input iterator addressing the position of one past the last element in the second range to be tested.

 *`pred`*\
-User-defined predicate function object that compares the current elements in each range and determines whether they are equivalent.
+User-defined predicate function object that compares the current elements in each range and determines whether they're equivalent.
 It returns **`true`** when satisfied and **`false`** when not satisfied.

 ### Return value